-Assignments: There will be roughly weekly assignments throughout the term and they will generally be due one week after their distribution.
-Assignment will be posted on Brightspace.
+Assignments: There will be weekly assignments throughout the term, and they will generally be due one week after their distribution.
+Assignments will be posted on Brightspace.
 Students will be asked to upload their solutions (PDF format preferred) onto Brightspace.
 Late assignments will not be accepted without an acceptable reason such as illness.
 The work you turn in must be your own.
 The assignments are a critical part of the course and working through the problems yourself is essential to learn the material.
 Your homework solutions should be thorough, self-contained, and logical, with all steps explained.
 Assignments must be deemed legible by the marker.
+Late assignments will lose 10% per day.
+An assignment can no longer be submitted 9 days following its initial deadline.